 As you develop relationships with vendors or wholesalers, you may be able to negotiate payment terms.
 However, be aware that you may need to purchase a few months’ worth of product upfront in the meantime.

 Check out this blog post for tips on finding and sourcing products for your subscription box.

 2. Packaging Costs

-Custom boxes can cost anywhere from $1-$5 each, depending on size, print, and vendor.
+Everything adds up and everything needs to be figured into your costs.
 Grab my packaging cheat sheet for my go-to resources on packaging.